 Taiwan RoHS Information

-This appendix provides Taiwan RoHS information for switches covered by this guide.
+This section provides the Taiwan RoHS information for switches covered by this guide.

-This appendix provides Taiwan RoHS information for switches covered by this guide.
+This section provides the Taiwan RoHS information for switches covered by this guide.

-This appendix lists the Regulatory Model Numbers (RMNs), where applicable, for the product models for the switches described in this document.
+This section lists the Regulatory Model Numbers (RMNs), where applicable, for the product models for the switches described in this document.

 The following steps are required when removing and replacing power supplies from a switch.